whuangbinfo/whuangbinfo.github.io/index.md

 {% include darkmode-toggle.html %}
 # 👋 Welcome

-I’m **Yung Hsing (Winston) Huang**, a **Bioinformatics and Cancer Research Expert** with 8+ years of academic and industrial experience in translational oncology, spatial omics, and molecular biology.
+My name is **Yung Hsing Huang**, you can call me **Winston**.
+I am a **Bioinformatics and Cancer Research Expert** with 8+ years of academic and industrial experience in translational oncology, spatial omics, and molecular biology.

 Currently, I serve as a **Bioinformatician** at the *Spatial Omics Core* of **Houston Methodist Research Institute**, supporting projects in **bulk RNA**, **single-cell RNA-seq**, **spatial transcriptomics (10x Xenium)**, and **spatial proteomics (Akoya Phenocycler)**.